 The TESOL Teacher Education Program is a one-semester program specially designed for undergraduates from the US and Canada who seek experience and academic foundation for Teaching English to Speakers of Other Languages (TESOL).
 In this program, Czech and English-speaking students are brought together to foster understanding language and culture, integrating the fundamentals of language, learning theory and hands-on teaching practice.
 Students who successfully complete the course earn the Certificate of English Learning Teaching to Adults (CELTA).
 This program is accredited by the University of Cambridge Local Examination Syndicate.
 This program is offered in the SPRING semester only.

 Most participants are housed in the Vinarska Residence Hall in Brno.
 Each room has a private bathroom and a mini-kitchenette with refrigerator, sink and stove.
-The Vinarska also has a pub, a canteen and a sports complex.
+The Vinarska Residence Hall area also has a pub, a canteen and a sports complex.
 Masaryk University has three canteens (menzas) that serve lunch and dinner, including vegetarian meals.
-Students receive a monthly allowance for meals.
+Students will pay for housing and meals directly while in Brno.
+Housing is paid monthly through an online account with Masaryk and meals are "pay-as-you-go" so you can choose from the canteens or eating in town.

 Costs (budget sheet)